Total Contacts by Continent:

 I also enjoy community service projects where I can lend a hand and introduce ham radio.

-This is Me, KA8JRQ, sitting at the family's ham
+Me, KA8JRQ, sitting at the family's ham shack.

-shack.
-Yes, I said "family", since there are 8
+Yes, I said "family", since there are 8 licensed hams in

 I was first licensed as KA8JRQ in 1980 when I was 13.
 I climbed up through the license classes during my teens but let my license go several years ago.
 Relicensed in 2014, I got my old Novice callsign back during a fit of nostalgia.
 My amateur radio interests are, well, hmm, I'm not sure.
 I'd like to call myself a DX'er but I'm too lazy to get up late at night to work the rare ones.
 Besides, my 13 year-old extra class daughter already has more countries than I have (my 11 year-old extra class daughter likely does too)!
 I'd like to call myself a CW guy but I can't seem to break above 22-23 wpm. mostly comfortable at about 13wpm or so.
 And I can't be a contester because my ADHD refuses to allow me to sit still in front of the rig for 48 hours.